baconpaul/BaconPlugs/README.md

 change with a linear glissando.
 It is not triggered by a gate, just by differences in the input CV.
 It never jumps discontinuously, so if the CV changes "target" value mid-gliss, the whole thing turns around.
 The slider will give you between 0 and 1 seconds of gliss time.
+There is a gate output which is +10v when the module is glissing and 0 when it isn't.
+Note that the Glissinator is a constant time gliss, not a constant slope gliss (which is what a slew limiter would do).
+A future version may have a switch to pick between the modes.

 Here's a sample patch.

 <a href="https://baconpaul.github.io/audio/Glissinator.mp3">
 <img src="docs/Glissinator.png" alt="ExampleQuanteyes Patch">